-Nonnative plant cover during Year 2 is required to be less than 5 percent in LBVI habitat.
-In all other habitat types, nonnative plant cover has the following Year 2 performance standards: no more than 15 percent annual herbaceous species/grasses, no more than 10 percent woody species/perennial herbs, and no more than 3 percent Cal-IPC Moderate or High threat invasive species.
-The Year 2 performance standard for nonnative plant cover was achieved for the LBVI, RAFSS, CSS and Coast Live Oak Woodland habitats.
-While the Riparian habitat met the Year 2 nonnative plant cover performance standard for annual herbaceous species/grasses and woody species/perennial herbs, it had 3.1 percent cover of Cal-IPC Moderate or High threat invasive species, which is only 0.1 percent above the performance standard.
-Ongoing weed abatement efforts in the mitigation areas continues to decrease the level of nonnative and invasive plant species; however, eradication of problematic invasive weeds, such as perennial pepperweed, over large areas can be very difficult without the use of systemic herbicides.
+Nonnative plant cover during Year 3 is required to be less than 5 percent in LBVI habitat.
+In all other habitat types, nonnative plant cover has the following Year 3 performance standards: no more than 10 percent annual herbaceous species/grasses, no more than 5 percent woody species/perennial herbs, and no more than 2 percent Cal-IPC Moderate or High threat invasive species.
+The Year 3 performance standard for nonnative plant cover was achieved for all mitigation areas with nonnative cover ranging from zero to 1.3 percent and invasive cover ranging from zero to one percent.